Who Gets These Tests?

 If any of your test results are abnormal, your doctor will probably suggest follow-up tests.
 If there is a problem, treatment or extra monitoring will help keep you and your baby healthy.

-You'll get a blood test on your first prenatal visit.
+You'll get a blood test during your first prenatal visit.
 In your second trimester, you will get a blood test to check for diabetes and recheck your hemoglobin.
 If you are Rh negative, your antibodies will be rechecked.
 You may get other blood tests, depending on your preferences and health.

-Other Names for This Test
+Other Names for These Tests

 Tests Similar to This One